isol33t/viper/README.md

 *If going QFN route, schematic verification help would be greatly appreciated!*

-**2. Component Package: 0805 vs SOD-123**
-- Already have 0805 components sourced from previous project
-- Seeking community input on advantages of SOD-123 over 0805 for this application

 ## Acknowledgments

 This project builds upon the incredible work of the open-source keyboard community.
 Specific libraries, guides, and resources used will be documented as the project progresses.